afsc-assessments/AK_Scenarios_For_SS/README.md

 - `CYR`: Model current year
 - `SYR`: Start year for the model
 - `SEXES`: Number of sexes in the model
-- `fleets`: The fleet number in SS for your fisheries
+- `fleets`: The fleet number/s in SS for your fisheries
 - `Scenario2`: Indicates whether you wish to have a different catch for scenario 2 (1 = FmaxABC, 2 = F as S2_F, 3 = specified catch from a formatted CSV saved in the root directory named 'Scenario2_catch.csv', must have an entry for each year, season, and fleet for the years that differ from Fmaxabc with columns "Year, Seas, Fleet, Catch_or_F")
 - `do_fig`: Whether to plot figures